TypeStrong/typedoc/README.md

 property (with default value `index.js`) and if it wasn't found, based on `types` property.
 If any of the packages given are the root of an [npm Workspace](https://docs.npmjs.com/cli/v7/using-npm/workspaces) or a [Yarn Workspace](https://classic.yarnpkg.com/en/docs/workspaces/) TypeDoc will find all the `workspaces` defined in the `package.json`.
-This mode requires sourcemaps in your JS entry points, in order to find the TS entry points.
+In order to find your entry points, TypeDoc requires either that you turn on sourcemaps so that it can discover the original TS file, or that you specify `"typedocMain": "src/index.ts"` to explicitly state where the package entry point is.
 Supports wildcard paths in the same fashion as those found in npm or Yarn workspaces.

 #### Single npm module